bjpop/website/writing.markdown

 * [HTML forms - a user interface to CGI applications](/docs/htmlforms.pdf).

     These notes discuss how HTML forms can be used to created user interfaces to CGI applications on the web.
-The difference beween the GET and POST commands of the HTTP protocol is discussed, and simple examples are demonstrated in Python.
+The difference between the GET and POST commands of the HTTP protocol is discussed, and simple examples are demonstrated in Python.

 * [A Haskell quiz](/docs/haskell_quiz.pdf).